 Drink Plenty of Water

-When it comes to detoxification, water plays a big role to help flush out toxins in our kidney system.
+When it comes to detoxification, water plays a big role in helping flush out toxins in our kidney system.

 Drinking plenty of water helps our body to excrete waste more efficiently through the process of sweating, urination and excretion of feces.

-It functions similar to fiber but in a more fundamental way.
+It functions similarly to fiber but in a more fundamental way.
 And it is the most natural way to help you flush out Delta 8 in your system faster.